In the academic year 2022-2023 this course will take place both online and offline. Location: T19-01.

 - an active OSF account (see registration page)

-The course Responsible research data management (RDM) offers a wonderful overview of legal and privacy issues associated with data sharing, good data management practices, and practical advice on how to create a data management plan.
-It is not necessary to understand the basic functionalities of the OSF, but it can help attendees decide what and how to responsibly store data and materials on this platform, to increase transparency and reusability and simultaneously take into account legal and privacy considerations.
+The course Responsible research data management (RDM) offers a comprehensive overview of legal and privacy issues associated with data sharing, good data management practices, and how to create a data management plan.
+Attending the course on RDM is not a necessary preparation for the course on OSF, but the RDM course can help attendees decide how to responsibly store data and materials on the OSF platform, and how to increase transparency and reusability while taking into account legal and privacy considerations.

 Dr. Antonio Schettino has a background in experimental psychology and cognitive and affective electrophysiology.
 He has experience in transparent and open science practices at every stage of the research cycle: preregistration of the initial idea; public sharing of data, materials, and analysis protocols; preprints; and publication in peer-reviewed open access journals.